A reader wonders whether her long distance relationship with an introverted man has a future.

 -N. from Texas

 First of all, N, let’s talk about personality types.
 If you haven’t yet, take a test and get clear on YOUR TYPE so that you can better understand yourself.
 Understanding who you are can help wire you for being happier and what you need in a partner.

 I really like the free test over at 16 Personalities, an incredibly well put together website that will give you powerful results.

-You can share the link with your sweetie and ask him to take it too.
+You can share the link with your introvert partner and ask him to take it too.
 This will allow you to learn more about each other, giving you each insight on how you tick, how you see life, and how you are likely to deal with the inevitable stresses life tosses at you.

 I can tell you that understanding my partner’s type has been one of the best tools for a harmonious and happy home together.